Smart Program Information

 - SMART Internship

-- SMART Summer Fellowship
+- SMART Summer Fellowship (expanded for summer 2016)

 Proposals must be reviewed and endorsed by the faculty mentor and submitted to the SMART Committee for review and action.
 Support may be awarded for independent study projects, field research, papers presented at professional meetings, research and creative internships guided by faculty, or for special outside work undertaken in conjunction with a credit course.
 Funds may also be used to support work which is part of an Honor's Thesis project.